Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 ## **During Development Testing**
 During the development process, I was manually testing in the following ways:-

-1. Manually testing each element for appearance and responsiveness via a simulated live server using an extension in VSCode.
+1. Manually tested each element for appearance and responsiveness via a simulated live server using an extension in VSCode.

+2. Logged information to the console in Chrome Dev Tools to check JS function outputs.

-1. Published the page via GitHub pages and shared with fellow students to test and received feedback.
+3. Published the page via GitHub pages and shared with fellow students to test and receive feedback.

 ### ***Manual Testing:***